Xilinx/ml-suite/deepdetect_webcam.md

 **Host PC:**
 1. In Firefox visit http://yourpublicdns.compute-1.amazonaws.com:8888
-	Firefox browsers work the best for this.
+	**Note**: Firefox browser is recommended.
-	Allow permissions for use of the Webcam and Adobe, if needed.
+	Allow browser permissions for use of the Webcam and Adobe, if needed.

 	![](img/deepdetect_allow.png)